What is eventing?

 How are team competitions scored?

-In a traditional eventing team competition, teams of three or four horses and riders go up against each other.
+This differs to a traditional eventing team competition, in which teams of three or four horses and riders go up against each other.
 The best three scores in each team are counted and the team has to count a complete performance from a horse and rider pair, so they use the best three final scores from their four pairs – it’s not possible to mix and match and take one pair’s dressage score and another pair’s cross-country score.

 How do event riders qualify for the Olympics?